m0euk/RDS-Bridge/README.md

 ## Known issues

+**Long-session freezing — fixed in 0.11.0, and it was ours.** Scans that froze, stuttered, dropped audio or needed "Stop scan" pressed twice were caused by Bridge's own rendering, not by SDRConnect.
+Two things forced the browser to re-calculate the layout of the whole page on nearly every frame, and because Chrome delivers WebSocket frames on the same thread that does the drawing, the radio's audio and spectrum frames were never taken delivery of.
+Both are fixed; see the 0.11.0 entry in [`CHANGELOG.md`](CHANGELOG.md) for the before-and-after measurements.

+Bridge's own log made this worse by reporting it as *"SDRConnect has stopped sending"*.
+It judged the page healthy at ten frames a second, and a page in the failed state still managed about sixteen — so it declared Bridge clean and pointed at SDRConnect in exactly the case where the fault was ours.
+That message has been rewritten. **If you reported this against an earlier release and were told to look at SDRConnect, that was our error.**

+A standalone probe that speaks SDRConnect's WebSocket API directly, with Bridge out of the picture, found no duplicated or dropped audio under any load imposed on it — including a deliberately saturated consumer.

-**SDRConnect link interruptions.** On some systems SDRConnect stops sending spectrum and property data over the WebSocket while continuing to send IQ, with the connection still open; on others the connection closes outright.
-Bridge detects this, pauses any running scan, judges no channel while it lasts and resumes when the data returns — so a scan is delayed rather than corrupted.
+**SDRConnect link interruptions.** Separately, some systems have shown SDRConnect stopping its spectrum and property data while continuing to send IQ, with the connection still open, where only restarting SDRConnect restored it.
+How much of what was reported under that heading was in fact the freeze above is not yet known, and will not be until 0.11.0 has been in use for a while.
+Bridge still detects the condition, pauses any running scan, judges no channel while it lasts and resumes when the data returns — so a scan is delayed rather than corrupted.

-The cause has not been identified.
-It has been seen on three different combinations of operating system, browser and receiver, and in each case only restarting SDRConnect itself restored the streams; reconnecting Bridge and restarting the device did not.
-Investigation is continuing with a standalone diagnostic tool that removes the browser from the picture.

-If you hit it, the activity log records what Bridge measured and what to check, and an export is very welcome — on [Discord](https://discord.gg/dNuqXhVyPt) or at `info@rdsbridge.com`.
+If you hit either, the activity log records what Bridge measured, and an export is very welcome — on [Discord](https://discord.gg/dNuqXhVyPt) or at `info@rdsbridge.com`.
+A 60-second recording alongside it is now the single most useful thing you can send.

 ---